sathishtz/sathishtz/README.md

 - 👋 Hi, I’m @sathishtz
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and problem solving
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python web development
 - 💞️ I’m looking to collaborate on python learners
-- 📫 How to reach me in github
+- 📫 How to reach me in github to enter the username sathishtz
 - 😄 Pronouns:sathish
 - ⚡ Fun fact:learn to code